jjmachan/fluent-python/_posts/2021-07-25-ch3-dictionaries-and-sets.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p><code>collections.UserDict</code>: Used as base class for creating new mapping classes.
-The main reason we don't use <code>dict</code> as base class is that it has some implementation shortcuts that we will have to override in order to make it work.</p>
+The main reason we don't use <code>dict</code> as base class is that it has some implementation shortcuts that we will have to override in order to make it work.
+Note that <code>UserDict</code> does not inherit from <code>dict</code> instead has <code>data</code>, which is a dict instance to avoid possible recursion issues.</p>
 <p>we will now modify the PinToFun class using this to show its effectiveness.</p>

 </div>